 What is overtime?
-12.1 (a) For day workers, overtime is all time worked on: Mondays to Fridays before their ordinary (i) commencing time and after their ordinary finishing time (ii) Saturdays (iii) Sundays (iv) Public holidays. (b) For shift workers, overtime is all time worked before their commencing time or after their finishing time of rostered shifts.
-How is it 12.2 In calculating how much overtime an employee works, calculated? each working day is treated separately.
-Periods worked before their ordinary commencing time and after their ordinary finishing time on a particular day are added together to give the worker's total overtime for that day.
-When a new day starts, the calculations begin again. except that overtime which begins on one day is counted for that day, even if it continues into the next day.
-What are the rates 12.3 Except on public holidays, employees must be paid at of pay? double time for overtime.
-12.4 On public holidays employees must be paid the following rates for overtime: Day Workers In ordinary 2.0 +hours Ordinary Pay Outside ordinary 2.0 hours.
-Shift All hours worked 2.5 Workers Minimum Payment 12.5 An employee must be paid a minimum of four hours at for Non-merging double time if the period of overtime the employee is Overtime required to work is not connected to ordinary hours.
+12.1 (a) For da ay workers, overtime is all time worked C londays to Fridays bef ommencing time and a nishing time (ii) S aturdays (iii) S undays (iv) P ublic holidays. (b) before nift workers, overtime is their commencing timing time of rostered shift e or after their How is it calculated?
+12.2 each verbered before ordinated togeth When excep working their of try finish er to give a new of that over how much overtime and day is treated separated redinary commencing time in a particular ve the worker's total own day starts, the calculate vertime which begins deven if it continues into ely.
+Periods worked me and after their ar day are added vertime for that day. ions begin again, on one day is counted What are the rates of pay?
+12.3 blic holidays, employed or overtime. es must be paid at 12.4 blic holi for over idays employees must time: be paid the following Day W Vorkers In ordinary hours 2.0 + Ordinary Pay Outside ordinary hours.
+2.0 Shift Worke ers All hours worked 2.5 Minimum Payment for Non-merging Overtime 12.5 An employee must be paid a minimum of four hours at double time if the period of overtime the employee is required to work is not connected to ordinary hours.
 (This does not apply to an employee required to stand by under clause 23, Standby Allowance).
-12.6 Non-merging overtime of less than four hours' duration is not treated as overtime for the purposes of a ten-hour break.
-Travel Associated 12.7 Employees who work overtime which merges with with Merging ordinary hours must have their travel to and/or from their Overtime homes arranged by Delta Electricity, if reasonable means of public transport are not available.
+12.6 eated as overtime of less than f s overtime for the purpo Travel Associated with Merging Overtime 12.7 ordina ry hour rho work overtime whic s must have their trave ged by Delta Electricity el to and/or from their of public transport are not available.
 Additional time and/or costs incurred will be paid in accordance with clause 24, Travelling Time and Fares.